-When travelling to Japan with babies or toddlers for the first-time, all the parents will eventually ask themselves if they need to take a stroller.
-Preparing this huge trip to Japan can be a little stressful, and you want to make sure you have everything you’ll need.
+When traveling to Japan with babies or toddlers for the first time, all the parents will eventually ask themselves if they need to take a stroller.
+Preparing for this huge trip to Japan can be a little stressful, and you want to make sure you have everything you’ll need.
 I understand you.
 Travelling with kids it’s not the easiest thing in the world and there are lots of things to pack, so why bother carrying a stroller with you to Japan?
 Well, the right question is: “How can you not have a stroller in Japan?”.

 Travelers going to Japan with babies and toddlers will need a stroller to make their travel easier while moving around, sightseeing or even waiting in line.
 Parents with babies can eventually replace the stroller, which takes a larger place, with a baby carrier that can fit everywhere.

 However, the stroller is still the most relaxing option, at least according to 85% of the parents I asked “Do you prefer a stroller or a baby carrier?”.
-In the next paragraphs, I’ll explain why it is a good idea to take a stroller to Japan and some inconvenient that you might come across so that you can be prepared for everything.
-And also, so that you can make your own decision because some parents might not have the same problems I have. 🙂
+In the next paragraphs, I’ll explain why it is a good idea to take a stroller to Japan and some inconveniences that you might come across.
+This way, you can be prepared for everything, and also, you’ll be able to make your own decisions because some parents might not have the same problems I have. 🙂

 Advantages of Using a Stroller in Japan

 I’m sure all parents can understand how useful a stroller is, otherwise, there wouldn’t be 75% of the parents using it with their 3-year-old kids.
-But more often than not, when they decide to travel far away (usually overseas), they start to hesitate on taking the stroller with them.
-I can understand that taking equipment like that can be complicated on the airport or the plane, but the stroller will literally save your life in Japan. 😉
+But more often than not, when they decide to travel far away (usually overseas), they start to hesitate about taking the stroller with them.
+I can understand that taking equipment like that can be complicated at the airport or the plane, but the stroller will literally save your life in Japan. 😉

-Let me tell you in detail the reasons that make me think the stroller will be your best friend during your trip in Japan.
+Let me tell you in detail the reasons that make me think the stroller will be your best friend during your trip to Japan.

 In Japan, You Walk a Lot

-I bet you hear this before, but it is true.
+I bet you heard this before, but it is true.
 In Japan, you will be doing lots of walking and there’s no way you can avoid it.
 There’s so much to see around the main attractions that you will find yourself walking a little more each time.
-Plus, you will be walking to find a place to eat, to find places to buy souvenirs, to make some shopping, to return to your hotel (specially, if this one is not located close to a train/subway station).
-You might even get lost and have to walk a lot to find your way (getting lost is not a bad thing because you will be able to see the best of Japan when you’re lost, but it will mean extra walking.
+Plus, you will be walking to find a place to eat, to find places to buy souvenirs, to do some shopping, to return to your hotel (especially, if this one is not located close to a train/subway station).
+You might even get lost and have to walk a lot to find your way.
+Getting lost is not a bad thing because you will be able to see the best of Japan when you’re lost, but it will mean extra walking.

 And when you need your kid to stay still because you’re admiring a beautiful view, or visiting a temple?
 Sometimes you just need to slow down a little, but kids don’t get that either and this is when a stroller can become really handy.

 Kids Need to Rest

 Don’t fall into the trap that a toddler doesn’t need a stroller anymore.
-Kids that started walking will be easily tired since they tend to run around all the time instead of just walking.
+Kids who start walking will be easily tired since they tend to run around all the time instead of just walking.

-My kid is 3 years old and I certainly used a stroller for long walks anywhere, even close to our home.
+My kid is 3 years old, and I certainly use a stroller for long walks anywhere, even close to our home.
 When you go for a walk in a park, your kid will be tempted to run around and explore things, which is perfectly normal.
 When you decide to return home, that’s when things become complicated because your kid won’t have the same motivation and that’s when the stroller becomes a life-savior.
 Until now, there wasn’t a single parent who told me he or she preferred to carry a tired kid instead of simply pushing the stroller.
 Can you relate to this?

-If this kind of situations happen near your home, expect them to happen in Japan as well.
+If this kind of situation happens near your home, expect it to happen in Japan as well.
 If you want to give your kid a rest from all the walking and sightseeing, use a stroller.
-It will be good for your kid and for you, as well.
-Pushing a stroller will be a lot easier for you than managing a tired kid.
+It will be good for your kid and you, as well.
+Pushing a stroller will be easier for you than carrying a tired kid.

-And if your kid still takes naps, a stroller is absolutely essential, specially one that can be reclined into a lay down position.
-This way you don’t have to return to your hotel to let your kid rest and you can do it on the go.
+And if your kid still takes naps, a stroller is essential, especially one that can be reclined into a lay-down position.
+This way you don’t have to return to your hotel to let your kid rest, and you can do it on the go.

 A Stroller Grants You Security

 No matter how good you are at taking care of your kid, you know that small kids run faster than you initially thought possible.
 Small kids have this amazing superpower of disappearing in seconds.
 They are small, they run fast, and they don’t listen to what you say to them.
-I let you imagine how fast they are able to disappear in a crowded country like Japan.
+I let you imagine how fast they can disappear in a crowded country like Japan.

 Unless you have an angel as a kid (I don’t, that’s for sure!), I recommend using a stroller to avoid any problems.
 A stroller will prevent your kid from running around, maybe putting himself or herself in danger, and will avoid the use of the annoying superpower I told you before.